DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
 - I will restart the course on Redux because I didn't understand nothing, maybe a couple of exercises and videos will help me this time.

+### Day 85: May 13, 2019

+- Doing introduction to JSX fundamentals.in [CodeAcademy](https://www.codecademy.com)
+- I'm learning the basics in CodeAcademy, it seems a little more easy, more explanation.